 Similar to your home, when there is hail damage to your vehicle, we encourage you take immediate action after a hail incident by notifying your insurance company’s claims department.
 You will be advised of local body shops in your insurance company’s trusted list of vendors to contact for a free estimate.
 As part of the estimate process, the body shop will take photos of your vehicle’s damages and forward them to your insurance company.

-Whether or not your vehicle is insured for hail damage depends on the type of policy you hold.
+Whether or not your vehicle is insured for hail damage depends on the type of auto policy you hold.
 If you only have liability insurance, you will not be insured for any hail damage.
 Comprehensive or All Perils policies can cover hail damage to your vehicle.
 However, you will always be required to pay your deductible.

 If your car is written-off, your insurance company will typically offer you the current cash value of your vehicle, which is the monetary amount your vehicle is worth in today’s market.
 The actual cash value of your vehicle is determined by numerous factors, including vehicle age, kilometres driven and any damage that existed prior to the hail damage.